What it is

 What it affects

-Every tonal decision routes through the parametric EQ — it sits early in the chain so downstream stages see the corrected spectrum.
+Every tonal decision routes through the parametric EQ.
+It sits early in the chain, so downstream stages see the corrected spectrum.
 Linear-Phase preserves transient alignment and is mastering-grade for stereo bus work, but adds latency and a small amount of pre-ringing.
 Min-Phase is zero-latency and rotates phase like a classic analog EQ; preferable for mix-stage moves where alignment with other phase-rotated processors matters.